johnthagen/python-blueprint/docs/index.rst

-.. fact documentation master file, created by sphinx-quickstart on Sun Nov 11 17:16:24 2018.
+.. a documentation master file, created by sphinx-quickstart on Wed Dec 19 18:34:22 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 ``fact`` Documentation
 ======================

-.. include:: ../../README.rst
+.. include:: ../README.rst

 .. toctree::
    :maxdepth: 2